cristian0527/CivicBridge/README.md

 ## Problem

 - Government policies are often written in complex legal language.
-- Citizens don’t know which policies actually affect them.
+- Citizens don’t know which policies affect them.
 - News is overwhelming and lacks personal relevance.

 ## Solution

 CivicBridge asks users for basic info (zip code, role) and a policy title or summary.
-It then uses the Google GenAI API to generate a personalized explanation of how that policy might affect them — all through a command-line interface.
+It then uses the Google GenAI API to generate a personalized explanation of how that policy might affect them, all through a command-line interface.

 ## Features